 Any self-employed professional, freelancer and small business owner will understand how quickly their business and workload can change and grow.
 Managing this change or growth can be difficult, particularly when there is only you in your business.

-I speak with a lot of people who have been caught off guard by their own business growth and who are struggling to keep up with their own success.
-A nice problem to have, you might say, but from personal experience I know that this success also brings its own challenges.
+We speak with a lot of people who have been caught off guard by their own business growth and who are struggling to keep up with their own success.
+A nice problem to have, you might say, but from personal experience we know that this success also brings its own challenges.
 Symptoms include:

 The sooner we realise we can’t do everything ourselves, the better!